 - Long shunt, in which shunt field winding is connected in parallel with both series field and armature winding.

-What is the Losses of DC Machine?
+What are the Losses of the DC Machine?

 We know that the efficiency of a machine is reduced due to the losses.
 If we would like to increase machine efficiency we must reduce the loss.
 If we talk about the DC generator then we will see that the DC machine efficiency is not very high due to its more losses.
 To increase the commercial efficiency of DC generators we must reduce the losses.
 All these losses appear as heat and raise the temperature of the machine.
 Machine efficiency decrease due to the various types of losses.
-The losses in DC generator may be divided into three main classes, such as
+The losses in DC generators may be divided into three main classes, such as

 - Copper loss